Hamming graphs and concentration properties in non-quasi-reflexive Banach spaces: Definitions and notation

 \subsection{Asymptotic properties}

 We now define the uniform asymptotic properties of norms that will be considered in this paper.
-Let $(X, \|.\|)$ be a Banach space.
-Following Milman (see \cite{milman}), we introduce the following modulus : for all $t \geq 0$, let
+Let $(X, \|\cdot\|)$ be a Banach space.
+Following Milman (see \cite{milman}), we introduce the two following moduli: for all $t \geq 0$, let